SD-WAN Benefits

 The Cloud-Based Advantage

-We’ve already mentioned a few ways cloud-based SD-WAN helps magnify SD-WAN benefits, but it is also important to note that cloud-based SD-WAN overcomes one of the major SD-WAN objections MPLS proponents have put forth.
-In the past, it could have been argued that the lack of SLAs meant SD-WAN solutions were not ready for showtime at the enterprise-level.
-However, with cloud-based SD-WAN from Cato, enterprises get all the benefits of SD-WAN, an integrated security stack, and an SLA-backed private backbone supported by Tier-1 ISPs across the globe.
+We’ve already mentioned a few ways cloud-based SD-WAN helps magnify benefits, but it is also important to note that cloud-based SD-WAN overcomes one of the major SD-WAN objections MPLS proponents have put forth.
+In the past, it could have been argued that the lack of SLAs when using the Internet meant SD-WAN solutions were not ready for enterprise deployments.
+However, with the Cato SASE Cloud Platform, enterprises get all the benefits of SD-WAN, an integrated security stack, and an SLA-backed private backbone supported by Tier-1 ISPs across the globe.

 While there is no one-size-fits-all answer to every WAN challenge, it’s clear that the majority of modern enterprises can benefit from SD-WAN.
-We can expect to see MPLS hold a niche in the market for years to come, but SD-WAN is better suited for most modern use-cases.
-In particular, cloud-based SD-WAN gives businesses a reliable, secure, and modern MPLS alternative that offers the agility of SD-WAN without sacrificing reliability or the peace of mind SLAs provide.
+We can expect to see MPLS hold a niche in the market for years to come, but SD-WAN is better suited for most modern use cases.
+In particular, cloud-based SD-WAN gives businesses a reliable, secure, and modern alternative that offers the agility of SD-WAN without sacrificing reliability or the peace of mind that SLAs provide.

 To learn more about what cloud-based SD-WAN and SASE can do for your business, read what is SASE or contact us today.